jsediba/overfloat/README.md

 These modules must contain a main window and can contain any number of subwindows.
 The directory should be structured as follows:

 -   `module_name/`
 	-   `MainWindowFile.tsx`
 	-   `subwindows/`
 		-   `Subwindow1.tsx`
 		-   `Subwindow2.tsx`
 		-   ...
 	-   `icons/`
 		-   `icon.png`
 		-   `Subwindow1.png`
 		-   `Subwindow2.png`
 		-   ...
 	-   ...

 The window .tsx files have to include and default export React functional components representing the content of the window.
+The names of these files can only contain alphanumerical characters, `-` and `_`.

 The file names inside the `subwindow` directory represent the names of the subwindows used when working with the API.
 In the provided example, there would be two subwindows, one named `Subwindow1` and the other named `Subwindow2`.